 Replacement parts may not be made/available/could have been lost.

-First thing’s first: When you remove a brand-new car seat from its box, do yourself a huge favor and store everything you don’t immediately need in a box or gallon bag.
+First thing’s first: When you remove a brand-new car seat from its box, do yourself a huge favor and store everything you don’t immediately need in a box or large plastic storage bag.
 Put it in a place you’ll remember.
 Slap a giant label on it.
 If you have to replace anything on your seat while it’s still good to use (i.e. the inserts, harness pads, etc.), you’ll thank yourself.
 If you can’t find it or the seat didn’t come with certain parts, manufacturers are often able to help locate what you need via phone, if they still make it!

 Prolonged sun exposure can weaken the plastic.